 Planting fruit trees

-The solution to this may be you may need to construct was in known as French drain to improve the drainage of your land.
-A French drain is essentially an excavated hole filled with porous material like gravel and rocks to allow water to drain from your land.
+The solution to this may be the installation of a French drain to improve overall drainage of your land.
+A French drain is essentially an excavated hole filled with porous material like gravel and rocks to allow water to drain more readily than through the soil alone.

 Normally, fruit trees can be bought from your local nursery.
-Trees that come from the nursery will indicate the soil line of stem of the tree plant.
-Ensure that you adhere to this line as planting to deep or shallow could lead to impeded growth.
+Trees that come from the nursery will indicate the appropriate soil line on the stem of the tree.
+Ensure that you plant according to this line as planting too deep or too shallow could lead to impeded growth.

-Trees require adequate space to grow and limiting the space between trees limits the size the tree will grow to.
-As a general rule, do not plant less the 18-25 feet between trees to prevent them forming a hedge (unless this is the desired effect).
+Trees require adequate space to grow, and crowding your trees limits the size they can reach.
+As a general rule, do not plant with less than 18-25 feet between trees to prevent them from forming a hedge (unless this is your desired effect).

-The tools and implements you will need will depend on how your preference and the complexity of your farming.
-The types of crops you are cultivating and on what kind of soil you are tilling.
+The tools and equipment you will require depends on what kind of farming operation you are running, the types of crops you are cultivating and on what kind of soil you are tilling.

-When choosing what tools to use, make sure you take into account the cost and availability, as well as the specific purposes they are needed.
-Also, make sure that the tools you use are of high quality so as to reduce the risk of accidents and to increase their efficiency and, hence the yield of your farm.
+When choosing what tools to use, make sure you take into account the cost and availability, as well as the specific tasks they can accomplish.
+Also, make sure that the tools you use are of high quality so as to reduce the risk of breakage and accidents.
+This will in turn increase your efficiency and, hence, the yield of your farm.

-The common tools you will need for you small farm are:
+The common hand tools you will need for you small farm are:

 - Shovel and spade